SHAURYASINGH01/CODSOFT/Task 2/ReadME.md

  - Deposited ₹5000

  Enter your choice: 5
- Thank you for using SBI ATM!
+ Thank You For Using SBI ATM!
 ```

 ## Technologies Used: